aradic01/Credit-Card-Service/README.md

 # Try it out!

-There is a Postman collection containing the basic API requests included in the project repository so it can be directly imported in the Postman app.
+There is a Postman collection containing the basic API requests included in the project repository, so it can be directly imported in the Postman app.
 The requests can than be modified for testing various data.
 If you don't like Postman, you can import it in Insomnia or a similar API testing app or just use curl.